-While the paper is not about the Panda algorithm, the author with its namesake’s involvement, and the subject matter, suggest that Panda is also a machine-learning algorithm.
+While the paper is not about the Panda algorithm, the author, with its namesake’s involvement, and the subject matter, suggests that Panda is also a machine-learning algorithm.

-Most in the SEO industry have by now concluded that Panda works by using machine learning to make accurate predictions about how humans would rate the quality of content.
-What is less clear is what signals would have been incorporated into the machine learning algorithm in order to determine which sites were low in quality, and which weren’t.
+Most in the SEO industry had concluded that Panda works by using machine learning to make accurate predictions about how humans would rate the quality of content.
+What is less clear is what signals would have been incorporated into the machine learning algorithm to determine which sites were low in quality and which weren’t.

 Google Panda Recovery

-The path to recovery from Panda is both straightforward and difficult.
+The path to recovery from Panda can be both straightforward and challenging.

 Since Panda boosts the performance of sites with content that it categorizes as having high-quality, the solution is to increase the quality and uniqueness of your content.

-While that’s easier said than done, it’s been proven time and time again that this is exactly what is needed to recover.
+While that’s easier said than done, it’s been proven repeatedly that this is exactly what is needed to recover.

-Alan Bleiweiss helped a site recover by helping them rewrite content across 100 pages.
+Alan Bleiweiss helped a site recover by assisting them in rewriting content across 100 pages.

-WiredSEO helped a site recover from Panda by changing their user-generated content guidelines to encourage more specific, unique bios, rather than ones copied from other sites.
-Users of the site had previously used bios from their other sites, but WiredSEO encouraged them to change the bio to ask specific questions, resulting in unique bios that weren’t duplicates.
+WiredSEO helped a site recover from Panda by changing their user-generated content guidelines to encourage more specific, unique bios rather than ones copied from other sites.
+Users of the site had previously used bios from their other sites.
+Still, WiredSEO encouraged them to change the bio to ask specific questions, resulting in unique bios that weren’t duplicates.

 Google Panda Myths